UmutDeniz26/Converting-frames-to-arduino-IDE/README.md

 6 - ) Copy the result and paste into excelToCodeStep2.

-7 - ) Copy the output and paste (like i do in "demoLedEffect.ino") to arduino code.
+7 - ) Finally,copy the output and paste (like i do in "demoLedEffect.ino") to arduino code.

-Also you can convert multiple scenes at once, with same steps.
+!!!!
+Also you can convert multiple scenes at once, with same steps. !!!!

 (I showed these steps in with pictures in the steps folder)